/

 New users of your CRM system are given a username and password — but no training.

 An ongoing training program is essential for maximizing new user adoption.
-“We never got trained” is a common complaint among CRM users.
+“We never got trained” is a common complaint among CRM users, and it’s one of the easiest problems to fix.

 11. Your CRM System Isn’t Collaborative

 Collaboration within a CRM system is a big component of internal company communications for many organizations.
-Collaborative functionality within CRM, such as Salesforce Chatter and HubSpot’s collaboration sidebar, can drive user adoption.
+Collaborative functionality — like Salesforce Channels (the Slack-native replacement for Chatter) and HubSpot’s collaboration sidebar — can drive user adoption by keeping conversations attached to the records they’re about.

 This was a common problem before legacy vendors began to incorporate AI-driven enrichment into their platforms and before AI-native CRM platforms, such as Aurasell and Octolane, were introduced.

-The proper steps can be taken to improve adoption only after identifying the reasons for under-adoption.
+The proper steps to improve CRM adoption can be taken only after identifying the reasons for under-adoption.